powershellfish/powershellfish.github.io/README.md

 # 💻 powershellfish's GitHub Page

->
->>*I'm a little slow with the updates right now since I started this data analyst certificate program!
-Those files are starting to stack up in my repo and are almost entirely labs and other simple/probably not very interesting things.*
->
->This is the main page for my GitHub projects and where I will show you what I'm working on.
-It's also where I share a little bit about myself and other things I'm interested in.
-I used [Jekyll](https://jekyllrb.com/) to render my default README markdown file into this webpage.
->
->This process was kind of confusing to me when I was new to Git/coding/markdown, so I wrote a short walkthrough [here](https://github.com/powershellfish/powershellfish.github.io/wiki/How-I-Set-Up-My-GitHub-User-Page).
-The walkthrough assumes no prior knowledge for any part of the process or the tools used to complete it.
->
->>(*You can also get to the walkthrough by going to the Wiki and clicking the **How I Set Up My GitHub User Page** section.*)

 # 💾 Git Stuff

 ## Repos
 I have a handful of repos.
-You can read more about what each of them does below.4
+You can read more about what each of them does below.

 > 💬 This is mainly for my benefit so I can see everything at-a-glance on the main page.